-- 9. Faculty Tenure and Promotion Committees
+- 129. Faculty Tenure and Promotion Committees - 129.A.

-- 9.A.
 By November 15 of each year, each Dean shall establish a Faculty Tenure and Promotion Committee (FTPC) comprised as follows:

-- The Dean who shall be the chairperson.

-- At least eight (8) other faculty employees, unless all the members are elected by the appropriate Faculty Board, in which case, it may be less than eight (8), at the rank of Associate Professor or above and it shall be as representative as possible of the areas of interest in the Faculty. - 9.A.I.
-All letters of reference solicited in relation to tenure and/or promotion become part of the candidate's official dossier and are considered by the Faculty Tenure and Promotion Committee. - 9.A.II.
-All voting shall be by secret ballot.
+- i)The Dean who shall be the chairperson. - ii) The chair/director of each sub-unit. - iii) One (1) faculty member selected by the DTPC in each sub-unit. - •iv) At least eight (8) other faculty employees, unless all the members are elected by the appropriate Faculty Board, in which case, it may be less than eight (8), at the rank of Associate Professor or above and it shall be as representative as possible of the areas of interest in the Faculty. - 129.A.I.
+All letters of reference solicited in relation to tenure and/or promotion become part of the candidate's official dossier and are considered by the Faculty Tenure and Promotion Committee. - All voting shall be by secret ballot.
 Abstentions, blank or spoiled ballots do not count for or against the candidate.
 The chairperson shall keep a record of the number of votes cast for and against each candidate, and the reasons for any no votes or abstentions.
 In the event of an appeal the candidate concerned shall be informed of the vote on his/her candidacy.
-The appropriate committee shall vote and make one of the following recommendations:

-9.B.
-For Tenure and Promotion to Associate Professor:

-- Tenure and promotion be granted. - Tenure and promotion be denied. - Promotion be granted and tenure be deferred and the preliminary appointment be renewed for two-years and that reconsideration of tenure occur in the second year of the extension (this can only be granted to a candidate once). - Tenure and Promotion be deferred and the preliminary appointment be renewed for two-years and that reconsideration of tenure and promotion occur in the second year of the extension (this can only be granted to a candidate once).
+The appropriate committee shall vote and make one of the following recommendations: - 129.B.
+For Tenure and Promotion to Associate Professor: - Tenure and promotion be granted. - Tenure and promotion be denied. - Tenure granted and promotion denied - Promotion be granted and tenure be deferred and the preliminary appointment be renewed for two-years and that reconsideration of tenure occur in the second year of the extension (this can only be granted to a candidate once).
+In the case of duty to accommodate, the extension must be negotiated between CUASA and the employer. - Tenure and Promotion be deferred and the preliminary appointment be renewed for two-years and that reconsideration of tenure and promotion occur in the second year of the extension (this can only be granted to a candidate once).
+In the case of duty to accommodate, the extension must be negotiated between CUASA and the employer.

-9.C.
+129.C.
 For Tenure:

-- Tenure be granted. - Tenure be deferred and the preliminary appointment be renewed for two-years and that reconsideration of tenure occur in either the first or second year of the extension (this can only be granted to a candidate once).

-• Tenure be denied.
+- · Tenure be granted. - Tenure be deferred and the preliminary appointment be renewed for two-years and that reconsideration of tenure occur in either the first or second year of the extension (this can only be granted to a candidate once). - Tenure be denied.
+IS THIS CLAUSE REALLY NECESSARY?

-9.D.
+129.D.
 For Promotion to Associate Professor: